 “A sower went out to sow.
 4 And as he sowed, some seeds fell along the path, and the birds came and devoured them.
 5 Other seeds fell on rocky ground, where they did not have much soil, and immediately they sprang up, since they had no depth of soil, 6 but when the sun rose they were scorched.
 And since they had no root, they withered away.
 7 Other seeds fell among thorns, and the thorns grew up and choked them.
 8 Other seeds fell on good soil and produced grain.”

-- The first is seed that never arrives.
+- The first is the seed that gets walked on.

 - The second lands on hard stones.

-- The third possibility is landing on thorns and thistles.
+- The third seed tries to grow in the thorns and thistles.

 - Only the fourth flourishes.

-I want to sit with Jesus and hear His words.
-I need Him to share what He is thinking about.
-Any sin I entertain has a hardening effect on my spiritual heart.
-This really scares me.
+I so want to sit with Jesus and hear His words.
+I need Him to share what He’s thinking about.
+Yet I know that any sin I entertain has a hardening effect on my spiritual heart.
+This scares me.
 But truly he still holds me close, and he keeps his steady loving hand on me. *